 This proposal signals profile & level information for each layer, not for each operation point.

-The following shortcoming was identified for the approach 2 method during the discussion:

-The VPS extension syntax seems to have a serious problem - e.g., there should be a loop, otherwise only one more layer can be signalled.

 JCTVC-J0075 AHG10 Hooks for Scalable Coding: Video Parameter Set Design [M. M. Hannuksela (Nokia)]

 The proposed method basically belongs to the Approach 1 category (but it claimed to be also applicable to approach 2).